 - Radiation presents minimal risk to transport workers, emergency response personnel and the public during transportation accidents.
-Packaging durability increases as potential hazard of radioactive content increases. - Undamaged packages are safe.
-Contents of damaged packages may cause higher external radiation exposure, or both external and internal radiation exposure if contents are released. - Type A packages (cartons, boxes, drums, articles, etc.) identified as "Type A" by marking on packages or by shipping papers contain non-life-endangering amounts.
-Partial releases might be expected if "Type A" packages are damaged in moderately severe accidents. - Type B packages, and the rarely occurring Type C packages (large and small, usually metal), contain the most hazardous amounts.
+Packaging durability increases as potential hazard of radioactive content increases - Undamaged packages are safe; contents of damaged packages may cause external radiation exposure, and much higher external exposure if contents (source capsules) are released. - Contamination and internal radiation hazards are not expected, but not impossible. - Type A packages (cartons, boxes, drums, articles, etc.) identified as "Type A" by marking on packages or by shipping papers contain non-life-endangering amounts.
+Radioactive sources may be released if "Type A" packages are damaged in moderately severe accidents. - Type B packages, and the rarely occurring Type C packages, (large and small, usually metal) contain the most hazardous amounts.
 They can be identified by package markings or by shipping papers.
 Life-threatening conditions may exist only if contents are released or package shielding fails.
-Because of design, evaluation and testing of packages, these conditions would be expected only for accidents of utmost severity. - The rarely occurring "Special Arrangement" shipments may be of Type A, Type B or Type C packages.
-Package type will be marked on packages, and shipment details will be on shipping papers. - Radioactive White-I labels indicate radiation levels outside single, isolated, undamaged packages are very low (less than 0.005 mSv/h (0.5 mrem/h)). - Radioactive Yellow-II and Yellow-III labeled packages have higher radiation levels.
-The transport index (TI) on the label identifies the maximum radiation level in mrem/h one meter from a single, isolated, undamaged package. - Some radioactive materials cannot be detected by commonly available instruments. - Water from cargo fire control may cause pollution.
+Because of design, evaluation and testing of packages, these conditions would be expected only for accidents of utmost severity. - Radioactive White-I labels indicate radiation levels outside single, isolated, undamaged packages are very low (less than 0.005 mSv/h (0.5 mrem/h)). - Radioactive Yellow-II and Yellow-III labeled packages have higher radiation levels.
+The transport index (TI) on the label identifies the maximum radiation level in mrem/h one meter from a single, isolated, undamaged package. - Radiation from the package contents, usually in durable metal capsules, can be detected by most radiation instruments. - · Water from cargo fire control is not expected to cause pollution.